IsaacBradley/Face-Detector/README.md

 # Face-Detector
 This project is done in python and comprises of several components which include:

 - Haar Cascade Frontal face classifiers.
-These are algorithms which detect what is a face in a given image.
+These are algorithms which detect what is a face in a given image or video stream.
 They are based on the Haar Wavelet technique to analyze pixels in the image into squares by function.
 -  createData.py for training the data
 -  detectFace.py for detecting faces from the trained data.
 - Numpy